Guanabara Confession of Faith: Guanabara Confession (1558)

 Saint Augustine, in this place says it is not by the merit of men that sins are forgiven, but by the virtue of the Holy Spirit.
 Because the Lord say to His apostles: “receive the Holy Spirit;” and then adds: “if you forgive other’s sins”, etc.

 Cyprian says the servant cannot forgive the offense against the Lord.

 XIII.
 Concerning the imposition of hands, this one served in its time, and there is no necessity of conserving it now, because by the imposition of hands, one cannot give the Holy Spirit, because this only belongs to God.

 Concerning the ecclesiastic order, we believe in what St. Paul wrote about it in the first epistle to Timothy, and in other places.

 XIII.
-The separation between man and woman who were legitimaly united by a marriage cannot be unmade but by adultery, as our Lord teaches (Matthew 19:5).
+The separation between man and woman who were legitimately united by a marriage cannot be unmade but by adultery, as our Lord teaches (Matthew 19:5).
 And the separation can not only be made by this cause but also, after examination by a magistrate, the non-guilty part, if cannot contain himself, should marry, as Saint Ambrose says about the seventh chapter of the first epistle to Corinthians.
 The magistrate, however, should proceed with maturity in his advice.

 XIV.
 Saint Paul, teaching the bishop should husband of only one woman, do not say that it is illicit to marry again, but the saint apostle condemns the bigamy that most men from those times were inured; however, we let the judgment to the ones who are more versed in the Holy Scriptures, and we do not found our faith in this point.

 XV.
 It is not licit to vow to God, unless what He approves.
 Thus the monastic vows only tend to corrupt the true service to God.
 And it is also great temerity and presumption of the man to vow beyond his vocation, because the Holy Scripture teaches us that continence is a special gift (Matthew 15 and First Corinthians 7).
 Thus, it follows that the ones who impose themselves this necessity, renouncing the matrimony of their entire lives, cannot be excused of extreme temerity and excessive, insolent confidence in themselves.

 And thus they tempt God, because the gift of continence is only temporal in some people, and the one who had it for some time will not have it for the entire life.
 For this, monks, priests and others that oblige and promise to live in chastity, they tempt God, for this reason it is not in them what they promise.